 - Rise and fall in the market value of company stock

-For public companies, both of these components are well known.
 But you face a different situation when valuing a private company.
-Most likely, the market value of its stock is not measured regularly.
+Most likely, you have no way to measure the market value of its stock.
 Hence, this has created a stumbling block for using the CAPM model in private company valuations.

 Still want to use the CAPM in private business valuation?
 Then you can take a couple of approaches.